Tuition fees in the United Kingdom

-Tuition fees were first introduced across the entire United Kingdom in September 1998 under the Labour government of Tony Blair to fund tuition for undergraduate and postgraduate certificate students at universities; students were required to pay up to £1,000 a year for tuition.
-However, as a result of the new devolved national administrations for Scotland, Wales and Northern Ireland, there are now different arrangements for tuition fees in each of the nations.
+Tuition fees were first introduced across the entire United Kingdom in September 1998 under the Labour government of Tony Blair to help fund tuition for undergraduate and postgraduate certificate students at universities; students were required to pay up to £1,000 a year for tuition.
+However, only those who reach a certain salary threshold (£21,000) pay this fee through general taxation.

+As a result of the devolved national administrations for Scotland, Wales and Northern Ireland, there are now different arrangements for tuition fees in each of the nations.
+The Minister of State for Universities has oversight over British universities and the Student Loans Company.

 History

-Until 1976, tuition fees were paid by UK students attending a UK university who only qualified for the minimum grant of £50.
-In 1976 they were abolished, together with the £50 minimum grant.
+From 1945 onwards, fees were generally covered by local authorities and were not paid by students.
+This was formalised by the Education Act 1962 which established a mandate for local authorities to cover the fees.
+In practice, this meant that fees were not charged from then until the repeal of the act in 1998.
+During the period university tuition was effectively available for free.